anshika2698/Data-Works-portfolio/final-project-part-two.md

 ## Interview Script

+>> Opening:
+“Thanks for helping!
+I’m collecting feedback on a story + visualizations about reading bahits are getting affected by our social media usage.
+There are no right or wrong answers.”

+> Phase 1: Warm-up

+Which social media platforms do you use the most?

+How much time do you spend daily?

+> Phase 2: Storyboard Feedback

+Did the story resonate with your experience?
+Why or why not?

+Was anything confusing or hard to connect to?

+> Phase 3: Visualization Feedback

+Which visualization was easiest to understand?
+Why?

+Which one was most confusing?

+Did any background images feel distracting?

+> Phase 4: Behavior Reflection

+After reading it, do you feel motivated to change your social media habits?
+Why or why not?

+>> Closing:
+“Thank you for your valuable feedback and time!
+Is there anything else you want to add?”

 | Goal | Questions to Ask |
 |------|------------------|
 | Understand how users emotionally experience the story and connect with it | What part of the story made you feel the strongest reaction?
 Why?, Did the narrative resonate with your experience?, Did anything feel confusing, overwhelming, or hard to connect to emotionally? |